Filter

 Which Wood Burner Is Right For Me?

 At first there may seem to be an endless choice of Wood Burning Stoves to select from but once you start establishing the needs of your home, you can quickly begin to simplify your options.
 The main factors to consider are what type of installation are you going to undertake?
 Decoratively, what are your tastes and the style of your home?
 What is the size of the living space the stove will be heating?
-Selecting the correct kW output is very important to provide your home with the warmth you expect from your stove but over-sizing the stove will lead to uncomfortable temperatures and inefficient fuel usage.
+Selecting the correct kW for the right heat output is very important to provide your home with the warmth you expect from your stove but over-sizing the stove will lead to uncomfortable temperatures and inefficient fuel usage.
 Please see our Sizing Guide in the Technical Information section of Glowing Embers.

 To see what's popular, check out our most rated, best selling Wood Burning Stoves.